byxorna/mesos-docker/README.md

 # mesos-docker
-Docker image for mesos libraries.
-Useful base for a framework container.
+Base docker image providing mesos libraries.
+Does not provide mesos-master or mesos-slave!